 At the start of your research experience, you will learn how the research project and team address problems that arise and whom you should contact when you have a problem or concerns.
 Research methods do not always work out as planned, equipment fails, participants withdraw, materials don’t arrive on time, and team members may have different opinion or expectations of each other.
 People also make mistakes.
 You may find that you cannot accomplish all the tasks that you agreed to complete.
 First, bring your concerns to the person supervising your work in a timely way so you can make a plan to address the issue.
 If that is not appropriate or does not adequately address the issue, then discuss your concerns with your faculty research mentor.
 If you continue to have concerns about your research experience, then you should make an appointment to speak with the DUS in your department.
 The student development counselors are also available to consult with you about issues that may arise.

 The Human Ecology Alumni Association awards grants annually to undergraduates who wish to further the three objectives of the college: research, teaching, and outreach.
 Grants typically range from $500 - $1000.
 Grant information.

 Human Ecology Summer Research Stipends for Undergraduates

-The College of Human Ecology provides a limited number of $4,000 stipends to CHE undergraduates who will be involved in full-time summer research with a CHE faculty member.
+The College of Human Ecology provides 16 $5,000 stipends to CHE undergraduates who will be involved in full-time summer research with a CHE faculty member.
 Both the student and the faculty member must be in CHE.